Keep It Fresh and Fire Up the Harvest Barbecue

 The end of summer doesn’t mean the reign of the barbecue has come to an end!
 Whether you’re hosting an autumn get-together or looking for some new cooking ideas, it’s time to get fresh with your grill.

 It may sound counter-intuitive for the barbecue, but meat doesn’t need to be the focus of meal planning.
 After all, the essence of fall is in the seasonal vegetables.
 When looking for recipe ideas, start with what’s in season:

 Tomatoes: Grilled tomatoes can be stuffed, tossed in salads, served on garlic bread or used to make pasta sauce with a unique barbecue flavour.

 Squash: Try grilled squash with recipes that include warm, buttery toppings.
 Spaghetti squash is a great alternative to pasta for a low-carb dish.

-Peppers: Make your own roasted red peppers to use in recipes (click here for the simple technique), stuff them with your favourite ingredients or toss them in with other mixed vegetables.
+Peppers: Make your own roasted red peppers to use in recipes, stuff them with your favourite ingredients or toss them in with other mixed vegetables.

 Slice up some zucchini, eggplant and yellow squash, brush them with olive oil or an oil-based salad dressing and place them on the grill.

 Corn: on the cob will appeal to any age.
 An easy way to roast it is to soak the corn (husk and all) in water for about an hour.
 Place the corn on the grill and cook on medium heat for about 30 minutes.
 Turn it occasionally and don’t be alarmed if the husks brown or blacken (that’s supposed to happen).
 Handle with care when the cobs are done (and be warned the process could be messy).